 Now when the user logs in, the restricted shell(rbash) will run as the default login shell and read the .bash_profile, which will set PATH to $HOME/bin so that the user will only be able to run the ls, mkdir and ping commands.
 The restricted shell will not allow the user to change PATH, and the permissions on .bash_profile will not allow the user to alter the environment to bypass the restrictions during the next login session.

-Now, log out from root user and log in to the newly created user i.e ostechnix in our case.
+Now, log out from root user and log back in with the newly created user i.e ostechnix in our case.

 Then, run some commands to check whether it works or not.
 For example, I want to clear the Terminal.

 To do so, I ran:

 You can't use cd command to change to the different directory.

 You can't redirect the output using > operator either.

 The user "ostechnix" is allowed to use only the commands assigned by you (the system admin, of course).
 In our case, the user can execute ls, mkdir and ping commands.

 Apart from these three commands, the user can't perform anything.
 S/He is completely under your control.